Partial Resolutions of Affine Symplectic Singularities: Springer Theory

-Recall that if we let $Z := Y \times_X Y$ and $Z': Y \times_{X'} Y$, then the Borel-Moore homologies $H^{\BM}_{\bullet}(Z)$ and $H^{\BM}_{\bullet}(Z')$ have natural convolution structures which preserve the top homologies.
+Recall that if we let $Z := Y \times_X Y$ and $Z':= Y \times_{X'} Y$, then the Borel-Moore homology groups $H^{\BM}_{\bullet}(Z)$ and $H^{\BM}_{\bullet}(Z')$ have natural convolution structures that preserve the top homology groups.
 These convolution algebras were studied extensively in \cite{CG}, providing us with the following alternate description.